swiftlang/swift/docs/LibraryEvolution.rst

   efficient access to the struct.

-A versioned function marked with the ``@inlineable`` attribute makes its body available to clients as part of the module's public interface.
-The ``@inlineable`` attribute takes a version number, just like ``@available``;
-clients may not assume that the body of the function is suitable when deploying against older versions of the library.
+A versioned function marked with the ``@inlineable`` attribute makes its body available to clients as part of the module's public interface. ``@inlineable`` is a `versioned attribute`; clients may not assume that the body of the function is suitable when deploying against older versions of the library.

 Clients are not required to inline a function marked ``@inlineable``.